To assist your knowledge with this business of modeling we have acquired this list of modeling terms to share with you for you to be acquainted with.

 Loupe (pronounced as loop) - an optical instrument (small magnifying glass) to see

 Makeup Artist - applies and changes makeup for photo sessions and runway shows.

-Model Agency - a company which represents models for employment and receives
+Model Agency - a company which represents model for employment and receives

 Model Bag - a large tote in which you carry all your makeup and working essentials.